xhafan/blog/_posts/2018-10-09-rewrite-a-legacy-application-using-.net-coreddd-library-ddd-and-tdd.md

 [mention adding CI - e.g. appveyor - when multiple devs working on the project]

 [add a new CoreDdd wiki page about persistence unit tests]

+Steps:
+1. Rewrite the project by adding code inside the project - add CoreDdd, unit tests, persistence tests
+2. Add a new ASP.NET Core project and re-use code added in step 1.
+3. Add docker support, deploy alpine linux image of the project to docker hub
+4. Run the app inside docker linux, docker pull to do an application update